baiaohou/cis550_app_expert/README.md

 4. cd to the client directory, do “npm install”
 5. cd to the server directory, do "npm start" to start the back-end server
 6. cd to the client directory, do “npm start” to start the front-end server
-7. You may use this testing account to log into our website：
+7. You may use the following initial accounts in our database to directly log into our website and begin testing.
+You may also create your own ones on our website.
 account: baiaohou@gmail.com
+password: 123
+account: xueningz@gmail.com
+password: 123
+account: zimaow@gmail.com
+password: 123
+account: hanli@gmail.com
+password: 123
+account: didi@gmail.com
 password: 123

 ## Team members